diademiemi/homelab_v1/README.md

 # Homelab setup from diademiemi

 This is my homelab setup.
 The VMs are running on TrueNAS Scale with libvirt.
+A Hetzner VPS is also used to proxy traffic from a public IP to the cluster over a Wireguard VPN tunnel.
-TrueNAS Scale also acts as an NFS and iSCSI server for persistent storage on the containers.
+TrueNAS Scale also acts as an NFS and iSCSI server for persistent storage on the Kubernetes containers.

 ## Terraform